Ordination of women: Jehovah's Witnesses

-Latter Day Saint movement
+Mormonism

 Community of Christ

 The Community of Christ adopted the practice of women's ordination in 1984, which was one of the reasons for the schism between the Community of Christ and the newly formed Restoration Branches movement, which was largely composed of members of the Community of Christ church (then known as the RLDS church) who refused to accept this development and other doctrinal changes taking place during this same period.
 For example, the Community of Christ also changed the name of one of its priesthood offices from evangelist-patriarch to evangelist, and its associated sacrament, the patriarchal blessing, to the evangelist's blessing.
 In 1998, Gail E. Mengel and Linda L. Booth became the first two women apostles in the Community of Christ.
 At the 2007 World Conference of the church, Becky L. Savage was ordained as the first woman to serve in the First Presidency.
-In 2013, Linda L. Booth became the first woman elected to serve as president of the Council of Twelve.
+In 2013, Booth became the first woman elected to serve as president of the Council of Twelve.
+In June 2025, Stassi Cramm was ordained as the President and Prophet of the church, making her the first woman to hold the position in the Latter Day Saint movement.